lightly-ai/NvidiaTAOActiveLearning/README.md

     --dataset-name minneapple \
     --input-dir data/
 ```

+The above script copies images and labels from `data/raw` to `data/train`.

 You can verify that the number of annotated images is correct like this:
 ```